 Amanda is looking around for a therapist, she suffers from a lack of confidence about the way she looks, her intelligence, and her overall self-worth.
 This makes Amanda get into relationships with toxic men who don’t treat her well, as well as career advancement troubles that make it hard for her to elevate in her workplace.

 Amanda gets a recommendation to see Kay, a local therapist who specializes in Client Centered Therapy.
 When she goes in for her first appointment Kay starts by asking her about her life, anything important that she feels like is relevant.
 She doesn’t give any parameters on where to start, just letting Amanda talk freely.

 Amanda starts by telling her about her father who left when she was only 10 years old.
 Kay asks her how that affected her when she was younger and how she feels it affects her now.
 Amanda says that she didn’t understand it much when she was younger, and that her dad was absent even before he left.

 Kay then asks her if she feels like his absence made it easier when he walked out.
 Amanda keeps talking about that part of her life, which eventually leads into her discussions about the types of men that she chooses and how she feels that she chose those men because they remind her of her father.

 The session ends with Amanda having spent most of the time talking, and Kay just listening and trying to understand Amanda’s life.
 After a couple of sessions that just go like that Amanda starts making discoveries about how she accepts little of herself and the people she lets into her life because she feels that she wasn’t good enough for someone she thought was supposed to be there for her.

-This is the basis of Client Centered Therapy, Amanda did most of the talking and found her own road to self discovery and Kay was just facilitating and being a mediator through Amanda’s emotions.
-There was no judgement, just questions that led Amanda to think deeper about her own feelings.
+This is the basis of Client Centered Therapy.
+Amanda did most of the talking and found her own road to self-discovery and Kay was just facilitating and being a mediator through Amanda’s emotions.
+There was no judgment, just questions that led Amanda to think deeper about her own feelings.